11 min read Jan 31, 2024

 • Responsibilities: The policy specifies the policyholder’s responsibilities.
 These may include maintaining the property, promptly reporting changes, and cooperating with the claims process for covered events.

-💲 How Much is Hazard Insurance?
+💲 How Much Does Hazard Insurance Cost?

 All standard home insurance policies cover hazard insurance.
 The average cost of home insurance as of June 2023 is $1,820 per year in the U.S. But this figure varies by state and depends on some factors.